Aranya2402/Aranya2402/README.md

 I am Aranya Yoganantha Sarma From Matale , Sri Lanka, A driven undergraduate with a strong academic foundation and hands-on experience in software development.
 Proficient in analytical thinking, problem-solving, and fostering teamwork through clear communication.
 Enthusiastic about software engineering, and always open to collaboration on innovative projects or engaging in tech discussions.

-Skills:   / JS / HTML / CSS/ MongoDB/ Node.JS/React/Express.JS/My SQL
+Skills:   / JS / HTML5 / CSS/ MongoDB/ Node.JS/React/Express.JS/My SQL/C/Java/Material UI